qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/no-raw-sequences.rst

     cat forward/*.fastq > forward.fastq
     cat reverse/*.fastq > reverse.fastq

-While there is no requirement to comprass the generated files, it makes data transfer and storage more convenient.
+While there is no requirement to compress the generated files, it makes data transfer and storage more convenient.
 The preferred and only supported compression program to use is ``gzip``: